Rights of Entry (Gas and Electricity Boards) Act 1954

 The Rights of Entry (Gas and Electricity Boards) Act 1954 (2 & 3 Eliz.
-2 c.
-21) is an Act of the Parliament of the United Kingdom which regulated the Rights of Entry into premises by utility boards.
+2. c.
+21) is an act of the Parliament of the United Kingdom which regulated the right of entry into premises by utility boards.

 Background

 Various Gas Acts and Electricity Acts had given gas and electricity inspectors the right of entry into premises.
 These powers exceeded those of police constables.
 In a civil law case in 1952 an individual brought an action against an electricity board for damages, complaining that the entry rights had been exercised against himself.
 Although the action failed, the constitutional position to which the case gave rise led to some disquiet during a debate in the House of Lords.
-To seek clarification the North Thames Gas Board made recommendations to the Minister which resulted in this Act.
+To seek clarification the North Thames Gas Board made recommendations to the minister which resulted in this act.

-The aim of the Act was to ensure that where it is necessary for an official to enter premises, a Justice of the Peace should be satisfied that entry was reasonably required.
+The aim of the act was to ensure that where it is necessary for an official to enter premises, a justice of the peace should be satisfied that entry was reasonably required.
 However, in cases of emergency they are permitted to act without such a warrant.

 Rights of Entry (Gas and Electricity Boards) Act 1954

-The Rights of Entry (Gas and Electricity Boards) Act 1954 received Royal Assent on 18 March 1954.
-Its long title is ‘An Act to regulate the exercise of statutory rights of entry by or on behalf of Gas Boards and Electricity Boards, and for purposes connected with the matters aforesaid’.
+The Rights of Entry (Gas and Electricity Boards) Act 1954 received royal assent on 18 March 1954.
+Its long title is ‘An Act to regulate the exercise of statutory rights of entry by or on behalf of gas boards and electricity boards, and for purposes connected with the matters aforesaid’.